paideia-lms/docs/CONTRIBUTING.md

 To create your copy, click the <kbd>Fork</kbd> button at the top right of any page in this repository.

 #### Maintaining a fork
 When you first create your fork, it will be an exact copy of this repository.
-Over time, `withastro/docs` will change as the docs are updated, but your fork won’t automatically stay up-to-date.
+Over time, `paideia-lms/docs` will change as the docs are updated, but your fork won't automatically stay up-to-date.
 Here are some ways to keep your fork in sync with this repo.

 ##### Manually via the GitHub UI
 1. Navigate to your fork on GitHub